KaffeinatedKat/slowutils/README.md

 Below is the list of programs I have rewritten thus far, and how they differ from the original

+The names are synonyms of the orignial program name

 ## Install

 ```